etsy/statsd-jvm-profiler/README.md

 Profiling a long-running process or a lot of processes simultaneously will produce a lot of data, so be careful with the capacity of your StatsD instance.
 The `packageWhitelist` and `packageBlacklist` arguments can be used to limit the number of functions that are reported.
 Any function whose stack trace contains a function in one of the whitelisted packages will be included.

+You can disable either the memory or CPU metrics using the `profilers` argument:

+1. Memory metrics only: `profilers=MemoryProfiler`
+2. CPU metrics only: `profilers=CPUProfiler`

 ## Visualization

 The `visualization` directory contains some utilities for visualizing the output of the profiler.